MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 Traditionally, SharePoint permissions have been managed through a set of permissions groups within a site (Owners, Members, Visitors, etc.).
 In SharePoint in Microsoft 365, this remains true for some types of sites, but additional options are available and SharePoint is part of a much broader set of capabilities for [secure collaboration with Microsoft 365](/microsoft-365/solutions/setup-secure-collaboration-with-teams).

-The three main types of sites in SharePoint are:
+The main types of sites in SharePoint are:

 - **Team sites** - Team sites provide a collaboration environment for your teams and projects.
 Each team site, by default, is part of a Microsoft 365 group, which includes a mailbox, shared calendar, and other collaboration tools.
 Team sites may also be part of a team in Microsoft Teams.
 Permissions for team sites are best managed through the associated Microsoft 365 group or Teams team.
+- **Channel sites** - Channel sites are team sites that are associated with a specific channel in a Teams team.
+Both private and shared channels create separate SharePoint sites just for the channel.
 - **Communication sites** - Communication sites are for broadcasting news and status across the organization.
 Communication site permissions are managed by using the SharePoint Owners, Members, and Visitors groups for the site.
 - **Hub sites** - [Hub sites](./planning-hub-sites.md) are team sites or communication sites that the administrator has configured as the center of a hub.
 They're designed to provide connection between related sites through shared navigation.
 Permissions for hub sites can be managed through the Owners, Members, and Visitors groups, or through the associated Microsoft 365 group if there is one.
 Special permissions are needed to associate sites to a hub.